tarof429/stuckathome/vue/Part4_Components.md

 ```

 {% hint style="info" %}
-You must create the component before you mount the app!
+You must create the component before you mount the app.
 {% endhint %}

 Now when we refresh the page we are able to expand contact details.
-We still don't know how to do this for multiple contacts; this will be covered later.
+But we stil have a problem.
+We still don't know how to do this for a list of contacts.

 ## Conclusion and next steps